riddhi-testcases/riddhi-testcases/README.md

 # Hi there 👋

 Hi, I’m Riddhi Chakraborty, a Computer Science undergraduate and passionate Software Developer with a strong passion for AI solutions and cloud platforms.
 I currently serve as a Team Lead and Web Developer Intern at the Bharat Economic Forum, where I lead scalable platform development in an agile environment.
 I'm also a Keploy API Fellow, understanding the building of production-grade testing solutions and working on contributing to open-source development.
-With internship experience in full-stack, Android, and AI-based projects, I thrive on building impactful digital products and contributing to open-source.
+With previous internship experience in full-stack, Android, and AI-based projects & multiple cerifications from Oracle, AWS, GCP and IBM; I thrive on building impactful digital products and contributing to open-source.
 I’m always excited to collaborate, learn, and grow with the tech community.

 📍 Kolkata, West Bengal, 🇮🇳 India